Edward Fuller (Mayflower passenger): The voyage to the New World

 Edward Fuller boarded the Mayflower with his wife and a child.
-He had two known children, Matthew, born about 1605, and Samuel, born about 1608.
+He had two known children, Matthew, born about 1605 (see below under Family where it is stated that DNA testing has shown that this wasn't his son), and Samuel, born about 1608.
 William Bradford, writing in 1651, recorded Mayflower passengers: "Edward Fuller, and his wife, and Samuell, their sonne."

 The Mayflower departed from Plymouth, England on 6/16 September 1620.
 The small, 100-foot ship had 102 passengers and a crew of about 30–40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the ship's timbers to be badly shaken.
 Caulking failed to keep out sea water and passengers, even in their berths, lay wet and ill.
 This, combined with a lack of proper rations and unsanitary conditions for several months, contributed to death for many, especially the majority of women and children.
 During the voyage there were two deaths, a crew member and a passenger, but the worst was yet to come when, after arriving at their destination, in the space of several months almost half the passengers perished in the cold, harsh, unfamiliar New England winter.

 On 9/19 November 1620, after about 3 months at sea, including a month of delays in England, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
 After several days of trying to get south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbour at Cape Cod hook, where they anchored on 11/21 November.
 Edward Fuller was a signatory to the Mayflower Compact on 11/21 November 1620, along with his brother Samuel Fuller.